mlandry/Koito/docs/src/content/docs/guides/editing.md

 ![an activity heatmap showing more listens than were previously there](../../../assets/merged_activity.png)

+You can also search for items when merging by their ID using the format `id:1234`.

 #### Deleting Items

 To delete at item, just click the trash icon, which is the fourth and final icon in the editing options.
 Doing so will open a confirmation dialogue.
 Once confirmed, the item you delete, as well as all of its children